 Stephen Wann, CEO

 Stephen is CEO of Zoan and was an early investor in the business.
 Sharing the business ambitions to innovate in the Orthopaedic industry, he recognised the enormous opportunity to deliver improved patient outcomes with Zoan’s unique platform.
-Stephen brings operational and leadership experience across many markets and industries.
-He has 20+ years experience in the US, Europe and Asia holding senior positions with GE, LBG and HSBC and has worked extensively with private equity partners and investors.
+Stephen brings senior operational and leadership experience across many markets and industries.
+He has 20+ years experience in the US, Europe and Asia holding senior positions with General Electric, LBG and HSBC and has worked extensively with private equity partners and investors.
 Stephen graduated from Trinity College in Business & Economics and graduated as a Chartered Accountant with KPMG.

 James Martin BSc, Production Director